Newsletters were once the domain of email marketing, but LinkedIn is taking steps to modernize it for today's social media age.

 05-16

-What should I do if Linkedin adds friends to the invitation limit?
+What should I do if I reach the invitation limit for adding friends on Linkedin?

 05-16

-The LinkedIn page can publish newsletter!
-Easily help overseas promotion to "get to the next level"
+LinkedIn pages can now publish newsletters!
+Easily help overseas promotions "go to the next level"

 05-16

-Overseas online marketing specialist came over: LinkedIn allows photos and posts to add click links!
+Overseas online marketing specialists came over: LinkedIn now allows photos and posts to add clickable links!

 05-16